Monthly Archives: November 2010

 The film is a fantasy.
 Fernandez’ idealized portrait of the Mexican farmer isn’t grounded in reality, but in the country’s mythology.
 The poor in Mexico have been exploited and oppressed for centuries.
 Few manage to raise themselves out of poverty, let alone score the kind of spectacular triumph that the main character does here.
 But in this film the director isn’t making a social drama or a political statement.
 With Pueblerina Fernandez has created a sweeping poem that says little about his country’s reality, but a great deal about its soul.

-It may not be the most uplifting look at Mexican history, but Vamonos con Pancho Villa (Let’s Go with Pancho Villa) is an effort to puncture destructive myths the have crippled the Mexican people.
+It may not be the most uplifting look at Mexican history, but Vamonos con Pancho Villa (Let’s Go with Pancho Villa) is an effort to puncture destructive myths that have crippled the Mexican people.
 Director Fernando de Fuentes confronts the tragedy of the “revolution” head on, and comes up with some disturbing observations about his countrymen.

 We start with a rancher named Tiburcio, who is appalled at the state of things in his country.
 Porfirio Diaz and his allies have taken control of most of Mexico’s land and resources, allowing a tiny elite class to live like kings while the ordinary folk scrape by on what’s left.
 Tiburcio decides that the only course of action is to join the revolutionary Pancho Villa.
 He leaves his wife and children, riding off with his friends to fight with the rebels.